-If set to Disabled, the input will be forced to 'OFF' (Logic 0) regardless of any attempt to alter the input.
-If set to Enabled, the input will operate as shown on the scheme logic diagram, and generate output FlexLogic[TM] operands in response to received input signals and the applied settings.
+If the VIRTUAL INPUT x FUNCTION is to "Disabled", the input will be forced to 'OFF' (Logic 0) regardless of any attempt to alter the input.
+If set to "Enabled", the input operates as shown on the logic diagram and generates output FlexLogicTM operands in response to received input signals and the applied settings.